Marie-Madeleine Mborantsuo

-Marie-Madeleine Mborantsuo (born 18 April 1955) is a Gabonaise lawyer who is the former romantic partner of Omar Bongo, the long-standing authoritarian ruler of Gabon.
+Marie-Madeleine Mborantsuo (born 18 April 1955) is a Gabonese lawyer who is the former romantic partner of Omar Bongo, the long-standing authoritarian ruler of Gabon.

 She is the president of the Constitutional Court of Gabon (Cour Constitutionnelle de la Republique Gabonaise) since its foundation in 1991.
+During her tenure on the court, she helped ensure the Bongo family's rule over Gabon through her rulings, in particular in relation to fraudulent elections.

-She owns six properties in Dubai.
+She owns six properties in Dubai, valued at more than $3 million in 2024.
 In 2013, she purchased a townhouse in the Silver Spring neighborhood of Washington D.C. for $1.5 million in cash.
 She reportedly owns properties in France and South Africa.

 Personal life and education

 Mborantsuo was born in Franceville on 18 June 1955.
 Her parents were Jean Dambangoye and Berthe Nouo.
 She won a "Miss Franceville" beauty pageant, and became the lover of the then president Omar Bongo, with whom she had two children.
 She studied law at the National University of Gabon (later Omar Bongo University), then gained a Masters in Public Finance at University of Paris II and a doctorate in constitutional law in 2005 at the University of Aix-en-Provence.
 Her doctoral thesis title was Cours constitutionnelles africaines et État de droit.